Quick Answer

 • Do not expect reliable results from crushed flowers, extreme close-ups, or dark images.

-How to use an app that identifies flowers with Lens App
+How to identify flowers with Lens App

 1